HamburgChimps/apple-notes-liberator/README.md

 java -Dquarkus.profile=debug -jar apple-notes-liberator.jar
 ```

-This will result in a log file named `apple-notes-liberator.log` being generated in the directory where you executed the command.
+This will result in a log file named `apple-notes-liberator.log` being generated in the `liberated-notes` directory.

 ## Output format